-Spend time preparing for any virtual interview: phone or Skype.
+Spend time preparing for any virtual interview: phone or video.

 1) Make sure you’re in a quiet space where you won’t be interrupted.
-Avoid the urge to interview in your office (even if you have a private office) or in a well-trafficked area like a stairwell.
+If you’re working on-site avoid the urge to interview in your office (even if you have a private office) or in a well-trafficked area like a stairwell.
 The day you’re interviewing with a recruiter will be the day that your boss decides to take the stairs.

 2) If you’re scheduled for a phone interview it’s always preferable to use a landline but if that’s not possible be sure that you’re someplace where you have good cell reception.
 It’s nearly impossible for a recruiter to conduct an interview when your voice is garbled, or your phone keeps cutting in and out.

-If you’re scheduled for a Skype interview test your camera, microphone, and Internet connection well before the interview.
+If you’re scheduled for a video interview test your camera, microphone, and Internet connection well before the interview.
 If you’re using a laptop, make sure the battery is fully charged.
-Unless there are extenuating circumstances, losing your cell-phone connection or being unable to connect via Skype doesn’t speak well for your ability to plan ahead.
+Unless there are extenuating circumstances, losing your cell-phone connection or being unable to connect via video doesn’t speak well for your ability to plan ahead.

 4) Prepare notes about the company and have them on hand for your call.
 Notes should include: information that you’ve gathered about the company; information about the person or persons you’re interviewing with; and any questions you have about the company and the position.
 Be sure to have your resume on hand to prompt you with names, dates, and accomplishments.